 Faith is a tiny town located in the state of North Carolina.
 With a population of 838 people and just one neighborhood, Faith is the 425th largest community in North Carolina.
 Much of the housing stock in Faith was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Faith economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Faith, where the median household income is $123,456.00.

-When you are in Faith, you'll notice that it is more blue-collar than most other communities in America.
-42.04% of Faith’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Faith is a blue-collar town, with 42.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Faith is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Faith who work in office and administrative support (10.03%), management occupations (9.14%), and business and financial occupations (8.41%).

-Faith is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Faith doesn't have a public transportation system that people use for their commute.

 The percentage of people in Faith who are college-educated is somewhat higher than the average US community of 21.84%: 27.83% of adults in Faith have at least a bachelor's degree.